vistadataproject/vistadataproject.github.io/demo/index.md

 ### Optional:  nodeVISTA server command menu
-As an optional step, if you're working on a Linux or Mac OS host, you may want to have a command-line menu to manage the nodeVISTA server.
+As an optional feature, if you're working on a Linux or Mac OS host, you may want to have a command-line menu to manage the nodeVISTA server.

 * First, create a new shell script "nv" in your home directory (i.e. in `~/nv.sh`) containing the following:
 ```